mfokas51/creative-fokas/README.md

 # creative-fokas

-My name is Mike and I am just beginning to learn how to code.
-I started with Web Development and am hoping to further learn how to build websites from content to action.
+My name is Mike and I am just beginning to scratch the surface in the world of coding and development.

-I'm going to be posting some of the samples with the goal of learning more and more.
+I figured i'd start with building websites since it's something I see and use everyday.
+From there I'd like to learn SQL and other programming languages.